Search Results for

 [Get("/api/users/{userId}")]

-Task<UserDetails> GetUserAsync([CacheKey] int userId);
+Task<UserDetails> GetUserAsync([CacheKey] int userId, [RequestOptions] IApizrRequestOptions options);

 [Post("/api/users")]